August 23rd, 2008

 Well, a single layer Nomex suit would actually stand a good chance at outperforming a multi-layer Proban suit – especially if both suits had already been through some wear.
 Ultimately, a multi-layer suit will provide you additional layers of protection, which is why professional racers and some leading amateur racing sanctioning bodies require a multi-layer suit that meets specific SFI and FIA ratings.

 But, not all of us are professional racers or even amateurs.
-And we all certainly cannot spend the same amount of money on a suit that professional racers can.
+And we all certainly cannot spend the same amount of money on racing suits that professional racers can.
 Most of us are just looking for what it will take to keep us safe, and the rest is simply luxury!
 In that case, the best thing you can do is determine your budget, and try to find the best suit for your buck.
 It may be a high-end single-layer suit made out of Nomex.
 Or maybe a multi-layer Proban suit is your best option.
 No matter what, keep in mind that having a suit is better than not having a suit.
 Even if it’s single-layer Proban, it is certainly better than absolutely nothing.

 Differences Between Auto Racing, Motorcycle, and Karting Suits

 Just like there are different styles of men’s and women’s dress suits, there are different styles of racing suits.
 The primary difference is that auto suits are fire retardant/resistant and motorcycle/kart suits are abrasion resistant.
 In auto racing, you have a higher risk of being involved in a fire.
 Of course, because you will be inside an enclosed vehicle, hopefully harnessed in, if you are in a fire, you will likely be exposed to it for a considerable amount of time.
-Therefore, the focus of design on an auto suit is protection from fire.
+Therefore, the focus of design on an auto racing suit is protection from fire.

 But motorcycle and kart racers are susceptible to very different dangers.
 In motorcycle racing, the racer is at high risk of a high speed bail-out or simply losing control, which will result in sliding across pavement, gravel, grass, barrier walls, or even impacting with another bike.
 In karting, you are in an open cockpit vehicle, experiencing very high g’s, very high speeds, and very sharp corners that can lead to being ejected from the vehicle, or on occasion, being dragged along the pavement or side-walls.
 Keep in mind, these dangers are rarely encountered, but they are real dangers nonetheless, and serious enough to protect yourself just in case.
 Because fire exposure is far less of an issue in motorcycle and karting, the focus is centered on abrasion resistance - the paramount danger and concern.